A Different Perspective on Life Insurance

 Life Settlements

 Life insurance needs change over time.
 Policies that once made sense may no longer serve their original purpose—or may become unaffordable.
-In such cases, too many policyholders lapse or surrender valuable policies without realizing there is another option: a life settlement.
+In such cases, many policyholders choose to lapse or surrender valuable policies without knowing that there may be another option: a life settlement.

 Not every policy qualifies.
 Policies that are attractive to buyers must meet very specific criteria, including factors like the age and health of the insured, the size and type of the policy, and its ongoing premium requirements.
-When a policy does qualify, it is put out to bid in an auction process, where direct buyers bid on and purchase policies.
+When a policy does qualify, it is put out to bid in an auction process by an intermediary.
+Direct buyers bid on and purchase policies, subject to the acceptance of the high bid by the seller.

-Direct buyers create a large portfolio of policies then often securitize and resell tranches to secondary buyers—including large institutional investors and some state pension funds.
+Direct buyers will often securitize and resell tranches of their portfolio to secondary buyers—including institutional investors and state pension funds.

-When asked, we will engage our dedicated resources and guide clients through the evaluation process, helping them determine whether a policy may qualify and if so, advise how to maximize value in a potential sale.
+Upon request, we will engage our dedicated resources and guide clients and advisors through the evaluation process, helping them determine whether a policy may qualify and if so, advise how to maximize value in a potential sale.

 Wealthy Global Citizens